Maybe This Time by Jennifer Snow

 Highlight Below to See Spoiler

 Abigail has realized she loves Jackson and wants to be with him but she finds out that he’s been offered the chance to try out for his old hockey team.
 Abigail doesn’t want to live the hockey wife lifestyle anymore, knowing she could never fully trust Jackson after what Dean did to her so she pushes him away and tells him to go after his dreams.
 They break up and Jackson makes the team and starts playing for the AHL.
 He gets called up to the NHL but he’s beginning to realize that he doesn’t want this dream as much as he did as a young man and that he wants Abigail more.
-At the same time, Abigail has realizes that she wants Jackson, no matter what.
+At the same time, Abigail has realized that she wants Jackson, no matter what.
 I just didn’t like this ending because I felt like Jackson had genuinely moved on from the professional hockey career and that after all this time of wanting Abigail and finally going for it, he turns around and gives up so easily and does the one thing he knows will keep her away.